-	Searching for a karate teacher or karate lessons in South Kensington ?
+Searching for a karate teacher or karate classes in South Kensington ?

-Karate is among the most widely practiced self-defense skill forms worldwide.
-Martial arts rely on acute physical dexterity and mental concentration.
-They were created in Asia (largely The indian subcontinent, China and Okinawa, japan) over the course of several hundreds of years.
-In all this time, there have been numerous martial arts variants, and you will find a huge selection of disciplines practiced nowadays.
+Karate is among the most widely practiced self-defense skill forms across the world.
+Fighting styles depend upon acute physical control and psychological concentration.
+They were developed in Asia (largely The indian subcontinent, China and Okinawa, japan) over the course of many thousands of years.
+In all this time, there are innumerable martial arts adaptations, and there are hundreds of martial arts styles practiced nowadays.

 Karate Classes In South Kensington